flemming-pr/posts/local-development-docker-traefik/readme.md

 Local development with docker is nothing new.
 Run a local container export some ports and here we go.
-But i ran into the problem of working with multiple projects at the same time of conflicting ports on my docker host.
-And it is hard to remember wich project is runnung on wich port.
+But I ran into the problem of working with multiple projects at the same time of conflicting ports on my docker host.
+And it is hard to remember which project is running on which port.
 Local domains would be a nice solution.
-I will walk you through my local development setup with docker an traefik to solve this problem.
+I will walk you through my local development setup with docker and traefik to solve this problem.

 ## Concept

 We will install a reverse proxy on our local machine to add a domain to our projects.
 We will do this by using Traefik (https://traefik.io/traefik).
 Traefik calls itself a cloud native application proxy.
-It is ideal for using in cloud dontext like kubernetes or docker.
+It is ideal for using in cloud context like Kubernetes or docker.
 Traefik itself is also a simple docker container.
 And this will be the only container to expose a port to our docker host.
 The container of the different projects and the traefik container will be in the same docker network.
 Traefik will forward the requests from the client to the corresponding container.

 ![Concept skatch](https://dev-to-uploads.s3.amazonaws.com/i/oxq2hx461j78ndvzqq38.jpg)